 5. It’s OK to try something and fail

-It sounds cliche, but failure causes reinvention, which in turn creates success.
+This is going to sound cliché, but failure causes reinvention, which in turn creates success.

-It is possible to create the laptop lifestyle
+It is possible to create the laptop lifestyle?

-I promise that I didn’t write this to deter anyone from their dreams or goals.
-I just want anyone who wants to follow the path that I’m on to understand it a little better, and hopefully keep some people from quitting their job when they shouldn’t (some readers have actually done that and it terrifies me).
+I’m sharing this all with you because I just want anyone who wants to follow the path that I’m on to understand it a little better, and hopefully keep some of you out there from quitting your jobs when you shouldn’t.
+Seriously, some readers have actually done that and it terrifies me.

 There’s a ton of opportunity out there right now for millennials in the online space, and I’m living proof of that.
 Just… be smart.